 Absolutely start it now.
 Start everything right now if you can.
-And go back to the – for the people that join the late – if you don’t have time or money to invest in building an entire website right now, that’s okay.
+If you don’t have time or money to invest in building an entire website right now, that’s okay.
 Just get some kind of simple landing page or some kind of like – I like Leadpages.
 Something that’s very simple, but somewhere to send people – somewhere for them to go, that’s totally okay, too.
 But yes, you should have some kind of online presence.

 How do you keep your email list engaged if you have nothing to sell?
 Value!
 Just provide value.
 So, whatever your thing is – for me it’s branding, obviously – there are a million things about branding that I can talk about.
 It’s just about nurturing them and providing as much value as possible.
 So, valuable content.
 I think most people say, like when you’re in Facebook groups – if you think about your email list like the Facebook groups that don’t allow promotion – the types of stuff like that is what you would send out to an email list.
 When you go into a Facebook group and you can’t promote, the types of things that you would say in there, or tips and tricks; that sounds so cheesy and generic, but something that’s real, actual value to give them is what you would send out.
 And it doesn’t have to be all the time, either.
 It’s not you have to send five emails a week.
 Right now my goal is just to send one email a week.
 Or even if it’s once a month, that’s okay too.
 If you don’t have a ton of stuff to sell yet, it’s just important to build those relationships now, if you are planning to sell something later.
 Otherwise once you do have something to sell, you’re basically going to be starting from scratch anyway because unless it’s something that’s super cheap, if it’s a higher ticket item it’s going to be much easier to sell if you already have that relationship established.
 Doing that early on only helps.
 Hopefully that answers your question.
 So it doesn’t have to be anything super crazy or fancy or all the time.